 - The gestation period takes approximately 5 months.

-- Consult a veterinarian for an authentic breeding advice
+- Consult a veterinarian for breeding advice based on the goat’s health

 How to Raise Pygmy Goats